decoder-it/KrbRelayEx-RPC/README.md

 HTTP(s) ADCSRelay:
 ==================
-In this case the Zone MYLAB.LOCAL has been configured with Unsecure Update.
+In this case the Zone MYLAB.LOCAL has been configured with *Unsecure Updates*.
 Anonymous users with network access can modify DNS records!!<br><br>
 ![image](https://github.com/user-attachments/assets/920947a6-aae3-47bd-83d7-91c1d05150f4)

 <br><br>